 Impact

-A directory traversal flaw in ProjeQtor’s log file viewer (dynamicDialog.php) allows attackers to supply a logname parameter containing ../ sequences.
-The application fails to validate this input before assembling the file path, enabling an authenticated user to read arbitrary .log files that are accessible to the web server process.
-The primary impact is the unauthorized disclosure of potentially sensitive information stored in those log files, such as credentials, system configuration, or debug output.
+Note: The description of this vulnerability has been updated.
+The core issue is a directory traversal flaw in ProjeQtor’s log file viewer (dynamicDialog.php) that allows an authenticated user to supply a logname parameter containing ../ sequences.
+The application does not validate this input before constructing the file path, enabling the attacker to read arbitrary .log files accessible to the web server process.
+The impact is unauthorized disclosure of potentially sensitive information stored in those log files, such as credentials, configuration, or debug data.

 Affected Systems